-At Bratton Firm Subrogation Services, we have one goal: maximizing your recovery through comprehensive subrogation services.
-Our firm has the resources, technology and legal experience necessary for handling these claims.
+At Bratton Firm Subrogation Services, we have one goal: maximizing your recovery through comprehensive third-party liability recovery services.
+Our firm has the resources, technology, and legal experience necessary for handling these claims.

-We literally wrote the law on healthcare subrogation.
-The firm’s lead attorney, R. Louis Bratton, assisted in the drafting of the substantive provisions of the Texas healthcare subrogation law that went into effect in Texas in 2014.
+The firm’s lead attorney, R. Louis Bratton, assisted in writing the Healthcare Subrogation Law that went into effect in Texas in 2014.

 The Key To Success In These Claims